Thomas

 Prof. (Dr.) M. Thomas Kishore

-Prof. (Dr.) M. Thomas Kishore: A Leading Expert in Child and Adolescent Mental Health
+Prof. (Dr.) M. Thomas Kishore: Works for Infant, Child, and Adolescent Mental Health.

 Academic and Professional Background

-Prof. Kishore has over two decades of experience, having previously served as an Associate Professor of Health Psychology at the University of Hyderabad and as an Assistant Professor at the National Institute for the Empowerment of Persons with Intellectual Disabilities (NIEPID), Secunderabad.
+Prof. Kishore has over two decades of experience, having previously served as an Associate Professor of Health Psychology at the University of Hyderabad and an Assistant Professor at the National Institute for the Empowerment of Persons with Intellectual Disabilities (NIEPID), Secunderabad.
 His vast expertise spans clinical services, teaching, and research, particularly in child and adolescent mental health, infant mental health, and school mental health.

 Specialisations and Research Interests